Twilight Sky Flats

 (2) SkyFlat* a binocular OB that takes a series of 5 dithered exposures about a specific or “standard” position .

 When possible, twilight flats should be performed at blank fields.
 Morning(evening) twilight flats should be performed on field in the West(East) to avoid pointing the telescope towards sunrise(sunset).
 The “standard” position for twilight flats is at an hour angle, HA ~ -00:30, and declination = 27 degrees, close to the zenith.
 A list of Blank sky fields for sky flats is available from the Nordic Optical Telescope’s website; however these fields were selected to cover a much smaller field of view than the LBCs.
 DSS images of these fields over a 40 sq arcmin field of view and with the LBC instrument overlay are provided at this link.

 The script attempts to scale the Blue and Red exposure times to yield similar counts in both channels, but this may need to be adjusted.
 The command line syntax allows flexibility in coordinates and exposure times.

 There are four options for input: The full syntax where the user specifies, in addition to the required PA and filter set, the coordinates of blank sky field and the LBCB/LBCR exposure times is:

 >> mkskyflat RA_hh RA_mm RA_ss DEC_dd DEC_mm DEC_ss PA Filter_Blue Filter_Red ExpTime_Blue ExpTime_Red

-However, if the “standard” flat field position and exposure time scaling are requested, the coordinates can be replaced with an “e” (evening “standard”) or “m” (morning “standard”) and no exposure times need be given.
-For example,
+However, if the user wants just to point to the “standard” flat field position, the coordinates can be replaced with an “e” (evening “standard”) or “m” (morning “standard”):

 >> mkskyflat [e|m] PA Filter_Blue Filter_Red ExpTime_Blue ExpTime_Red